-Kirby also said Kriseman and Tomalin are the driving force behind including and updating information on Greenlight Pinellas on the city's website.
-Kriseman also is the city's representative for the Tampa Bay Area Regional Transit Authority, which supports the initiative.
+We further noted that his deputy mayor, Kanika Tomalin, was co-chairperson of the Greenlight Pinellas Business Committee.
+Kriseman and Tomalin made sure the plan was on the city's website, and Kriseman is the city's representative for the Tampa Bay Area Regional Transit Authority, which supports the initiative.

 Spokesman Ben Kirby said the mayor had done more since June.

 Kriseman stumped for the transit measure at a June forum in west St. Petersburg along with Tampa Mayor Bob Buckhorn and Clearwater Mayor George Cretekos.

 In the weeks before the election, Kriseman spoke in favor of Greenlight at a televised roundtable on the city's television station and at a news conference at City Hall announcing that city workers would ride free on Pinellas Suncoast Transit Authority buses.